liminm/meal-mentor/README.md

 - **Retrieval-Augmented Generation (RAG)**: Integrates information retrieval and natural language generation to produce relevant and context-aware responses.
 - **OpenAI API**: Utilizes LLMs to interpret user queries and generate personalized recommendations.
-- **Elasticsearch**: Implements advanced search functionalities to efficiently retrieve relevant recipes from the knowledge base.
+- **Minsearch**: Implements advanced search functionalities to efficiently retrieve relevant recipes from the knowledge base.
 - **FastAPI**: Serves as the backend framework to manage API endpoints and handle user requests.
 - **JavaScript and HTML Frontend**: Provides an intuitive and responsive user interface.
 - **PostgreSQL**: Stores structured data, including recipes, user preferences, and feedback.